LWAYVE/android-sdk/README.md

 There are two options for setting up communication:
 - Option 1: Prebuilt Implementation
 - Option 2: Manual Implementation

+Using the prebuilt control allows for quick and easy integration, however, note that using this option does not allow for much customization.
+While the manual implementation may be more difficult than the prebuilt implementation outlined in Option 1, the manual implementation allows for more freedom in the look and feel of the UI elements.

 #### Option 1: Prebuilt Implementation

 Add the control to your Activity's xml layout file:

 Example